 Most of us are choosy when it comes to food, we only like to eat such foods which taste good.
 But, have you ever thought about how the food will affect our teeth?
 If not, then you need to reconsider.

-Snacks and Sweets may seem delicious but it can lead to more acidic pH in your mouth.
-You need to add vegetables, fruits and nuts in your diet for healthy strong teeth.
+Snacks and Sweets may seem delicious but they can lead to more acidic pH in your mouth.
+You need to add vegetables, fruits and nuts to your diet for healthy strong teeth.
 These teeth-friendly foods increase the saliva production in your mouth that can neutralize the acid in your mouth.

 4. Limit the Intake of Soft drinks and Avoid Smoking

 Smoking is the leading cause of Oral Cancer, so avoid smoking as much as you can.
 Smoking will also affect your sense of taste and in order to mask the smell of the tobacco you’ll end up having more sweets, tea or coffee which will increase the damage to your teeth along with the smoking itself.

 You should also limit your consumption of soft drinks.
 Soft drinks contain phosphoric acid which is bad for your bones.
 Excessive intake of soft drinks can lead to a decrease in the calcium level of the body.
 This can cause various dental health issues.
 Instead, keep yourself hydrated as water helps to strengthen the tooth enamel.

 Avoid other sugary drinks as well.
 However, if you want to intake a soft drink here is a tip for you, use a straw, this way you’ll be able to avoid direct damage to your teeth.